 “What I so appreciate about CCST is the openness and potential for creativity in its approach to Craniosacral work.
-One feels that there is no fixed format and that anything is possible.
+One feels that there is no rigid protocol and that anything is possible.
 By the end of the course each student begins to find their own unique way of working, rather than following a fixed formula.
 CCST fosters an atmosphere of exploration and curiosity, without ever losing sight of the ground beneath our feet.”

 A very practical day for anyone interested in training in Cranio-Sacral Therapy - an opportunity to meet the Tutors, to see the College, and to find out if the CCST approach to Cranio-Sacral Therapy suits you.